Medically reviewed by Drugs.com. Last updated on Mar 3, 2024.

 How is hyperventilation diagnosed and treated?

-Your caregiver will do a physical exam.
-He will ask you about your symptoms and your health.
-You may need any of the following treatments:
+Your healthcare provider will do a physical exam.
+He or she will ask you about your symptoms and your health.
+He or she may change your medicines if any medicine is causing you to hyperventilate.
+You may need to have a chemical imbalance treated.
+You may also need any of the following:

-- Stress management: Learn about the stressors that cause you to hyperventilate.
-Find other ways to manage your response to stress.
-Deep breathing, relaxing muscles, or meditation may help you.
+- Therapy may help you manage the stress or anxiety that is causing your hyperventilation.
+A therapist can help you learn about the stressors that cause you to hyperventilate.
+He or she can help you find other ways to manage your response to stress, such as deep breathing, relaxing muscles, or meditation.
 Do not use the home remedy of breathing into a paper bag.
-This can be very dangerous, because it may cause a lack of oxygen.
+This can cause a dangerous lack of oxygen.

 - Your symptoms do not get better, or they get worse.